 The U.S. Department of State Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.

 Topics include Openness to Investment, Legal and Regulatory systems, Dispute Resolution, Intellectual Property Rights, Transparency, Performance Requirements, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

 These statements highlight persistent barriers to further U.S. investment.
 Addressing these barriers would expand high-quality, private sector-led investment in infrastructure, further women’s economic empowerment, and facilitate a healthy business environment for the digital economy.
 To access the ICS, visit the U.S. Department of State Investment Climate Statement website.

-Peru fosters an open investment environment, which includes strong protections for contractual rights and property.
-Peru is well integrated in the global economy including with the United States-Peru Trade Promotion Agreement (PTPA), which entered into force in 2009.
-Through its investment promotion agency ProInversion, Peru seeks foreign investment in its infrastructure sector and free trade zones.
-Prospective investors would benefit from seeking local legal counsel in navigating Peru’s complex bureaucracy.
+Peru fosters an open investment environment, which includes strong protections for contract and property rights.
+Peru is well integrated in the global economy including with the United States through the United States-Peru Trade Promotion Agreement (PTPA), which entered into force in 2009.
+Peru’s investment promotion agency ProInversion seeks foreign investment in nearly all areas of the economy, particularly to support infrastructure.
+Prospective investors would benefit from seeking local legal counsel to navigate Peru’s complex bureaucracy.
 Private sector investment made up more than two-thirds of Peru’s total investment in 2021.